Knowledge Base

 -d '{

-}'The retrieved response content can be combined with LLM models to generate answers.
+}'The retrieved content can be combined with an LLM model to generate responses.

 RAG Mini Application Example

-For example, here is a simple RAG application example code implemented in JavaScript:
+For example, here is a simple RAG application implemented in JavaScript:

 import OpenAI from 'openai';